linagora/Twake/twake/backend/node/README.md

 ### Getting started

-1. Clone and install dependencies (assumes that you have Node.js 12 and npm installed):
+1. Clone and install dependencies (assumes that you have Node.js 12 and npm installed.
+If not, we suggest to use [nvm](https://github.com/nvm-sh/nvm/)):

   ```sh
   git clone git@github.com:TwakeApp/Twake.git